soapyigu/Swift-30-Projects/README.md

 * Core Data, Today Extension, and 3D touch
 * Popular Open Source Frameworks
 * Design Patterns
+* Test Driven Development, XCTest

 ![Swift30Projects](./Swift30Projects.png)

 ## By developers and for developers

-I am an iOS developer and currently learning Swift.
+I am an iOS developer and currently using Swift.

-This project is inspired by [Sam Lu](https://twitter.com/samvlu)'s [100 Days of Swift](http://samvlu.com/index.html) and [Allen朝辉](https://twitter.com/creativewang)'s [30DaysSwift](https://github.com/allenwong/30DaysofSwift).

 **This repo does not merely follow tutorials, I re-build them with better code style and architecture design.**

 For code style, I strictly follow [raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide);

-For developers, I have a README file and screenshots for every single project, you can start coding from there.
+For developers, I have a README file and screenshots for every single app in this repo, all details could be found there.

 ## What's next?